 There are no colleges in Poland.
-In our last year of high school we had to decide where to continue our education.
-To help us make a conscious choice our beloved Latin, French and an ancient history teacher, Mrs. Libera invited several of her graduated students to talk to us about professions they chose.
-To talk about being a doctor she invited her recent pupil, now student in Warsaw Medical School.
-One morning a tall man with a round face and bushy hair entered our classroom.
-I looked at him and realized that he used to live in my housing complex on Zoliborz, not far away from our school.
+In our last year of high school, we had to decide where to continue our education.
+To help us make a conscious choice, our beloved Latin, French and an ancient history teacher, Mrs. Libera invited several of her graduated students to talk to us about professions they chose.
+To talk about being a doctor, she invited her recent pupil, now a student at Warsaw Medical School.
+One morning, a tall man with a round face and bushy hair entered our classroom.
+I looked at him and realized that he used to live in my housing complex on Żoliborz, not far away from our school.
 I often saw him walking early in the mornings and late at nights through our yard, probably going to and coming back from the university.
 We never spoke to each other.
 Mrs. Libera introduced my neighbor to us as Dr. Religa, knowing well, that he was just a medical student at that time.
 It just sounded better and gave him the extra ‘halo’ in our eyes.
-He was the person, she said, who can can give us first hand insight to the study of medicine.
+He was the person, she said, who can can give us first-hand insight into the study of medicine.
 It took a half an hour or so to describe the medical students’ routines, including stories from the lectures, long hours of studying the basic sciences, events in the autopsy room, meeting patients for the first time, assisting in surgery and so on.
-By the end Mrs. Libera asked him to explain how important it is for any doctor to study Latin.
-To her horror his answer was that not at all and one can do quite well without.
+By the end, Mrs. Libera asked him to explain how important it is for any doctor to study Latin.
+To her horror, his answer was that not at all, and one can do quite well without.
 There went her intricate plan to motivate us to study her esteemed subject.

 Dr. Religa disappeared from my everyday life.
 While I was working at the university, he worked in the other hospital in Warsaw.
-Now I know, that when I was learning cardiac surgery in Charlotte, at the same he trained in Detroit.
-Then, I found out, he moved to southern Polish town, Zabrze, where he became a chief of cardiac surgery department at the local university.
-The pinnacle of his surgical career was the first heart transplant in Poland which he did in 1987.
-The operation lasted twenty-three hours and the iconic picture of this event, done by National Geographic photographer was seen all throughout the world.
+Now I know that when I was learning cardiac surgery in Charlotte, at the same he trained in Detroit.
+Then, I found out, he moved to a southern Polish town, Zabrze, where he became a chief of the cardiac surgery department at the local university.
+The pinnacle of his surgical career was the first heart transplant in Poland, which he did in 1987.
+The operation lasted twenty-three hours and the iconic picture of this event, done by a National Geographic photographer, was seen all throughout the world.

-One can see the signs of battle: Religa’s assistant collapsed in the corner of the OR, tubes coming in and out of patient’s body and the surgeon probably watching heart monitors.
-Patient survived.
+One can see the signs of battle: Religa’s assistant collapsed in the corner of the OR, tubes coming in and out of the patient’s body, and the surgeon probably watching heart monitors.
+The patient survived.
 And is still alive, twenty-nine years after Religa’s monumental effort.

-Video is a tribute to this remarkable man.
-In his last interview he said he is not afraid of dying and just hoped for not suffering in his last days.
+The video is a tribute to this remarkable man.
+In his last interview, he said he was not afraid of dying and just hoped for not suffering in his last days.

-He made life of so many of his patient better.
-And that’s what every doctor is striving for in the professional life.
+He made the life of so many of his patients better.
+And that’s what every doctor is striving for in their professional life.

 As far as Latin is concerned – no, one does not have to know this to study medicine and become a good doctor.
 But the knowledge adds up to one’s education and way of thinking in an incomparable way.
-In your third trimester of life suddenly all the pieces of puzzle are falling in their proper places and Latin is the glue keeping them together.
+In your third trimester of life, suddenly all the pieces of the puzzle are falling into their proper places and Latin is the glue keeping them together.

 And the knowledge stays with you forever.